 The following are the types of cost included in the product-oriented company –

 - Direct Material – Manufacturing a product requires various components.
-The total costs of the materials that are utilized in production are included in Direct Material Cost.
-It may involve the costs of raw materials, consumables, semi-finished components.
+It may involve the costs of raw materials, consumables, and semi-finished components.
+The total costs of the materials utilized in production are included in the Direct Material Cost.

 - Distribution Costs – These are costs incurred in delivering the product to the customer.
-Examples of distribution costs are freight charges, goods handling charges, storage costs (in cases where goods need to be stored while in transit), and any related insurance charges.
+Examples of distribution costs are freight charges, goods handling charges, storage costs (where goods need to be stored while in transit), and any related insurance charges.

-- Marketing Costs –Costs that can be directly attributable to the products for a particular period shall be included in this component.
-Examples of marketing costs are agency fees, advertising.
+- Marketing Costs – Costs directly attributable to the products for a particular period shall be included in this component.
+Examples of marketing costs are agency fees and advertising.

-- Other costs – Any other cost that can be directly attributable to the production and distribution of a product to the customer.
+- Other costs – Any other cost directly attributable to the production and distribution of a product to the customer.

 Cost of Revenue of a Services Company

-Unlike a manufacturing concern, a service-oriented company does not have any material related expenditure.
+Unlike a manufacturing concern, a service-oriented company has no material-related expenditure.
 Its major cost is the labor force.
 The components of a service-oriented company are discussed below in detail –

 - Direct expenses – Direct expenses for a service-oriented company include costs of pieces of equipment utilized in providing these services.

 - Marketing costs – There is no significant difference in marketing costs incurred by service-oriented and product-oriented companies.
-Although the target audience may vary, the components remain the same such as – agency fees, advertising fees, etc.
+Although the target audience may vary, the components remain the same: agency fees, advertising fees, etc.

-- Other costs – Any additional cost that can be directly attributable to the production and distribution of a product to the customer.
+- Other costs – Any additional cost directly attributable to the production and distribution of a product to the customer.